Dipsacus fullonum: Invasive species

 Two moths potentially useful for biological control were tested in Slovakia in 2003-2004 (following the identification of seven insects associated with the plant), including the monophagous Endothenia gentianaeana.
-E. gentianaeana was able to be reared in high numbers and it was found in nearly 100% of teasel plants surveyed in Slovakia, by the second moth, Cochylis roseana was not targeted by local parasitic wasps as frequently as was Endothenia gentianaeana and caused a high level of damage.
+E. gentianaeana was able to be reared in high numbers and it was found in nearly 100% of teasel plants surveyed in Slovakia, but the second moth, Cochylis roseana was not targeted by local parasitic wasps as frequently as was Endothenia gentianaeana and caused a higher level of damage.